 For the purpose of the present study, two cropping systems were selected that had the same sequence of crops but with different straw management: straw removed or retained.
 The cash crop sequence during the present study was spring barley (Hordeum vulgare L.) sown 19 April 2018, spring oat (Avena sativa L.) sown 4 April 2019 and faba beans (Vicia faba L.) sown 15 April 2020.
 Therefore, in the present study, straw management composed the main-plot treatment.
 Tillage sub-plots were 5 meters wide and 40 m long.
 Each tillage sub-plot was divided into two columns with three sub-subplots arranged within each column for a total of six sub-sub-plots that were 2.5 m wide and 12.5 m long (see supplementary material for a visual aid).
 One of the six sub-subplots was reserved for other sampling efforts, and cover crop system (five levels) was applied to the remaining five.
 In summary, the experiment included all combinations of two straw-managements, three primary tillage systems, and five cover crop systems for a total of 30 treatments.

 The same straw managements and categorical tillage system (no tillage, non-inversion, inversion) have been in the same sub-plots since 2002.
 In the straw-removal treatments, following harvest of a small grain the residue (e.g., straw) was removed using a MACHINE, resulting in removal of approximately X% of the biomass (do we have any pictures of the straw retained and straw removed treatments, so we can see if the ground was still covered by little bits of straw after straw removal?) before any tillage was performed.
 In the straw-retained treatments, harvest residue was allowed to remain in the field.
 The exact machinery and timing of operations for each categorical tillage treatment have varied since 2002 (Scherner et al., 2016; Hansen et al., 2010).
 For the timeframe of the present experiment (2018-2020) a Horsch Terrano 3 FX stubble tine cultivator was used for the non-inversion tillage system, applying one pass just after cash crop harvest to 3-4 cm soil depth and then again just before cash crop sowing to 8-10 cm soil depth .
 For the inversion tillage system, before autumn-sown crops the soil was moldboard ploughed to 20 cm soil depth, followed by seedbed harrowing to 3-4 cm soil depth.
 In the case of spring-sown crops the moldbord plowing occurred in the fall, but seedbed harrowing was done in the spring before cash crop planting.
 Glyphosate, (Roundup Bio, 360 g a.i. l-1, Monsanto) at a dose of 540 g a.i. ha-1 was used in the no tillage and non-inversion tillage treatments to kill weeds and volunteer crop plants prior to drilling of cash crop.
 In the no tillage and non-inversion tillage systems, crops were sown with a chisel coulter (Horsch Airseeder CO 3) with row spacings of 17.5 cm for spring oats, spring barley, and faba beans.
 In the inversion tillage system, crops were sown with a traditional seed drill (Nordsten Lift-o-matic CLH300) after seedbed harrowing with row spacings of 12.5 cm.
 Why are the row spacings different in the moldboard plowing system?

-Starting in 2018, five cover crop systems were randomly applied to the sub-subplots (Table 1).
-The same sub-subplot treatments were maintained for 2018 and 2019.
+Starting in 2018, five cover crop systems were randomly applied to the sub-sub-plots (Table 1).
+The same sub-sub-plot treatments were maintained for 2018 and 2019.
 The sampling area for all measurements was located in the inner 1.5 m x 10 m area of the sub-sub-plots.

 Table 1.
 Summary of the five cover crop systems